 - Right to Safety – If your driver is driving in an unsafe manner – such as speeding, road rage, or reckless driving – then you have a right to refuse the ride, and you should report the driver.
 The customer support team at Uber should follow up with you immediately.

-If you’ve been injured in an Uber or Lyft accident in Texas, it is important to know your rights.
-At David K. Wilson & Associates, our Texas ridesharing accident lawyers have the experience and resources needed to win these types of cases.
+If you suffered an injury in an Uber or Lyft accident here in North Texas, it is important to know your rights.
+At David K. Wilson & Associates, Attorneys at Law, our Texas ridesharing accident lawyers have the experience and resources needed to win these types of cases.
 We fight tirelessly for passenger rights and hold negligent drivers responsible for their actions.
 Contact our law firm today at (903) 870-9050 or fill out our confidential contact form and someone will call you back.

 For More Information: